 First, our health plan is built on identifying high-value providers and helping members find appointments with these providers.
 Prices and quality can vary a lot between providers, and we are using different data sources to identify the providers with high-quality that also offer a reasonable price.
 Our integrated care navigation team will then help members find the most appropriate and cost-effective care for their condition.
 We will write more about how we achieved this on our company blog - make sure you're signing up.

 Second, we developed a robust, modern data infrastructure that lets us detect cost savings opportunities by monitoring claims, appointment bookings, prior authorizations, and member interactions with our plan.
 This intelligence layer ensures that nothing falls "through the cracks", and we identify cost savings opportunities in real-time.

 To win with small businesses, you must make health plan administration as easy as possible.
 I was staggered when I learned in my conversations with HR leaders that many health plans only allow member enrollments manually via online forms without bulk uploads available.
 Imagine doing this every year for 200 employees...

 Small business owners have a business to run, and it should not be their task to spend hours on bill reconciliations and payroll system syncs.
 Also, the HR teams at most companies already have enough to do with hiring, payroll administration, labor rule compliance, and DEI initiatives.
 They should not be their health plan's outsourced customer service department (which, in most companies, they actually are).

-Aligned Incentives, a unified member experience, reference-based pricing, and administrative ease are the four pillars of our plan, and I am very excited to announce that we are launching for enrollment in mid-year 2023.
+Aligned Incentives, a unified member experience, identifying high-value providers, and administrative ease are the four pillars of our plan, and I am very excited to announce that we are launching for enrollment in mid-year 2023.
 Check out the quotes we can offer compared to existing options for small businesses!

 What this means for the blog